BEST Norway Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Norway - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Norway.
 Choose from the best cruise deals and specials for Norway cruises.
 Save up to 67% on last minute Norway cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Norway cruises often sail to Dover, Helsinki, Edinburgh (South Queensferry), Dublin and Belfast during their cruise itinerary.
+Popular Norway cruises often sail to Tallinn, Edinburgh (South Queensferry), Dublin, Belfast and Molde during their cruise itinerary.
 Norway cruises could leave from Bergen, Hamburg, Oslo, Reykjavik and Rotterdam.
 Most commonly, Norway cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.